 NOTE: Our law firm does not handle Sexual Assault cases.
 This article is for informational purposes only.
 Information found in the article does not constitute as formal legal advice and does not create an attorney/client relationship.

 Have you been sexually assaulted in Baltimore, MD?
-Contact William G. Kolodner, P.A. for immediate legal assistance.
+Contact William G. Kolodner Personal Injury Lawyers for immediate legal assistance.
 You may be entitled to compensation, and our Baltimore sexual assault lawyers are ready to help you fight to maximize your financial recovery.
 Contact our law office to schedule a free consultation, give us a call at (410) 837-2144 to learn more today.

 Why You Need a Baltimore Sexual Assault Lawyer

 After a sexual assault or rape, you may be left frightened, overwhelmed, and unsure of where to turn as you recover.
 The state will handle a criminal prosecution after the crime is reported.
 However, criminal proceedings won’t help to restore your sense of security, health, and wellbeing.

 An experienced Baltimore assault injury lawyer can help you build a separate case against the perpetrator to hold them accountable for their actions, even if the criminal justice system fails you.
 If successful, your case can help you recover financial compensation to pay for the medical treatment and counseling you deserve.